Montée du Gourguillon: History

 A Roman cippus with a 15-line epitaph in honor of a nine-year-old boy was found in the house of Mr. Raymond, who donated it to the Museum of Lyon in 1843.

 On 31 July 1847, another mosaic was unearthed in front of the Bouvier ladies' boarding house.

 Another inscription was transported to the Île Barbe and was used at the foot of an altar in the chapel of St. Martin.
 Part of the inscription was lost in the move.

 In 1849, four Masonic lodges held meetings at No. 22.

 In 1873, a newspaper named La Gazette du Gourguillon was published and quickly disappeared.

 In 1827, this street was described as "disgusting and dirty" due to "the black color of [its] dirty and badly built houses.

 During World War II, Lyon was occupied by the Nazis, including dread Gestapo head Klaus Barbie, who became known as "the butcher of Lyon."
-The city was also a center of French Resistance, and the traboules and ancient byways of the oldest parts of the city provided a ready-made network to elude the occupiers.The Museum of Resistance (Centre d'Histoire de la Résistance et kde la Deportation) was inaugurated in 1992.
+The city was also a center of French Resistance, and the traboules and ancient byways of the oldest parts of the city provided a ready-made network to elude the occupiers.The Museum of Resistance (Centre d'Histoire de la Résistance et de la Deportation) was inaugurated in 1992.